momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ## Advanced Techniques

 ### Wallrun/Wallstrafe
-Running against a wall at a shallow angle or Airstrafing parallel to a wall will grant you higher speeds.
+Running against a wall at a shallow angle or Airstrafing perpendicular to a wall will grant you higher speeds.
 For Wallruns, there are 2 common ways of setting up the correct angle:
 1. look slightly into the wall and press only W.
 2. look slightly away from the wall and press W+A if the wall is to the left, W+D if it's to the right.